microsoft/SQL_LogScout/README.md

 # Output folders

-All the log files are collected in the \output folder.
-These include perfmon log (.BLG), event logs, system information, extended event (.XEL), etc. The \internal folder stores error log files as well as the main activity log file for SQL LogScout (##SQLDIAG).
-If those files are not empty, they contain information about whether a particular data-collector failed or produced some unexpected result (not necessarily failure).
+**Output folder**: All the log files are collected in the \output folder.
+These include perfmon log (.BLG), event logs, system information, extended event (.XEL), etc.

+**Internal folder**: The \internal folder stores error log files as well as the main activity log file for SQL LogScout (##SQLDIAG.LOG).
+If those files are not empty, they contain information about whether a particular data-collector failed or produced some result (not necessarily failure).
+If the main script produces some errors in the console, those are redirected to a file ##STDERR.LOG and the contents of that file is displayed in the console after the main script completes execution.

 # Targeted SQL instances

-Data is collected from SQL instances locally on the machine where SQL LogScout runs.
-SQL LogScout does not capture data on remote machines currently.
-You are prompted to pick a SQL Server instance you want to target your data collection at.
+Data is collected from the SQL instance you selected locally on the machine where SQL LogScout runs.
+SQL LogScout does not capture data on remote machines.
+You are prompted to pick a SQL Server instance you want to target.
 The SQL Server-specific data collection comes from a single instance only.